-The City of Page leveraged Cradlepoint’s 4G LTE routers, NetCloud Manager, and NetCloud Perimeter to bring multiple networks together with simplified connectivity and visibility.
+The City of Page leveraged Cradlepoint's NetCloud Service for branch, including NetCloud Manager and NetCloud Perimeter, to bring multiple networks together with simplified connectivity and visibility.
 Now the IT team uses a single pane of glass to monitor and manage its simple yet integral Network-as-a-Service.

 Page, a planned community near the Arizona/ Utah border, was officially formed in 1975.
 At an elevation of 4,300 feet atop Manson Mesa and overlooking Wahweap Bay of Lake Powell, Page has become a major resort area.

 Though it began as a temporary camp for construction workers, today Page is a self-sufficient city.
 Lake Powell, the Navajo Generating Station, and tourism are the major economic drivers.

 For a relatively small town such as Page, cost effective network solutions are critical for protecting precious public resources.
 At the same time, reliable solutions are vital for the safety and well-being of local citizens.

 The city needed constant network uptime — enabled by cellular-based broadband for both primary and backup WAN connections — as well as interconnectivity between departments, locations, vehicles, applications, and devices.